astronomer/docs/learn/cleanup-dag-tutorial.md

 ## Step 2: Run the DAG

-In this step, you'll run the DAG in a local Airflow environment to practice the workflow for cleaning metadata DB data.
-In reality, you would first deploy this DAG to a production environment, such as an Astro Deployment, then run the DAG only when your metadata DB was getting full.
+In this step, run the DAG in a local Airflow environment to practice the workflow for cleaning metadata DB data.
+When completing this process in a production environment, you would complete this process only after your Airflow environment has been running for a while.

 1. Run `astro dev start` in your Astro project to start Airflow, then open the Airflow UI at `localhost:8080`.